OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/fnProject/README.md

 ```
 Good.

-Now let's change the code to manage JSON objects:
+Now let's change the code to manage JSON objects closer to what we want:
 ```java
 package rpi.sensors;